Agror Valley

 Agror Valley is located in the Hazara region of the Khyber Pakhtunkhwa province of northern Pakistan.
 The valley is located within Oghi Tehsil, an administrative subdivision of Mansehra District.
-The Khans of Agror belonging to Begal subsection of Mitravi Swatis had ruled this area following the 1703 conquest of Pakhli.
+The Khans of Agror, belonging to the Begal subsection of Mitravi Swatis had ruled this area following the 1703 conquest of Pakhli.
 Pashto is the main language of the Agror Valley.
 Wajhi Uz Zaman Khan Swati is the current hereditary "Khan of Agror".

 Page 73 of Hazara Gazetteer-1883 showing the areas of Pakhli which are now divided into many new tehsils.
 Pakhli was named after Sultan Pakhal Swati.